DBT File Import

 DBT File Import: All Files (*.*)

-Daisy files are XML files designed for access for the disabled.
-While useful for braille production, Daisy files often lack all of the encoding needed for quality braille production.
-While DBT can import these files, there is a significant limitation.
-DBT can only import relatively small Daisy files.
+DAISY files (Digital Accessible Information SYstem) are XML files designed for access by the disabled.
+While useful for braille production, DAISY files often lack all of the encoding needed for quality braille.
+While DBT can import these files, some of them are extremely large, making direct import difficult.

-NIMAS files are specialized Daisy files that meet national standards.
-These files are often massive, and require very specialized treatment.
-Duxbury Systems has created a new product, NimPro, to facilitate the import of NIMAS files.
-Please use NimPro if this is appropriate to meet your needs.
+NIMAS files are specialized DAISY files that meet national instructional materials standards.
+These files are often massive, and they can require careful treatment to prepare them for braille.
+Duxbury Systems has created a program called NimPro, which greatly facilitates the import of NIMAS files to DBT.
+Please, click here for more information.

 Importing MegaDots Files

-Getting quality braille files from MegaDots to Duxbury DBT is not as difficult as it used to be.
-The MegaDots user needs to use MegaDots 2.5 (or beyond).
-Have them export the file from MegaDots into the MegaDots export file type MS Word/BANA Template.
-This file can be imported into DBT using the DBT Template English - American - BANA.
-Just about all the subtle formatting placed in the MegaDots file will be carried over into the DBT files, so it is worthwhile to follow the recipe exactly.
+Getting quality braille files from MegaDots to Duxbury DBT has become quite easy.
+MegaDots 2.5 can export a file from MegaDots into the MegaDots export file type MS Word/BANA Template.
+This file can be imported into DBT using the DBT template English - American - BANA.
+Just about all the subtle formatting placed in the MegaDots file is carried over into the DBT file, so it is worthwhile to follow the recipe exactly.

 Importing Text Files